taublast/FastPopups/README.md

 - Anchor positioning works with all popup sizes and background configurations
 - The fullscreen overlay ensures proper visual layering even with anchored popups

-## The Code

-This library was built on top of CommunityToolkit Popups v1, no longer used in the toolkit, found to be the fastest when comparing popup opening time between different libraries.
-Consistency across platforms, HotReload support, a separate background layer were added and this library went on a separate jurney.

 ---